embeddedmz/ftpclient-cpp/README.md

 void(const std::string&)
 ```

-Later, you can disable log printing by avoiding the flag CFTPClient::SettingsFlag::ENABLE_LOG when initializing a session.
+Later, you can enable log printing by using the flag CFTPClient::SettingsFlag::ENABLE_LOG when initializing a session.

+Make sure that Libcurl is compiled with SSH (https://github.com/embeddedmz/ftpclient-cpp/issues/12).

 ```cpp
 #include "FTPClient.h"